jessety/simple-hmac-auth/README.md

 The `authorization` header is a standard as per [RFC-2617](https://tools.ietf.org/html/rfc2617#section-3.2.2) that, confusingly, is designed for authentication and not authorization.
 It contains a signature of the entire request.

 To calculate the signature, the client first needs to create a string representation of the request.
 When the server recieves an authenticated request it computes the the signature and compares it with the signature provided by the client.
-Therefore, the client must create a string representation of the request in the exact same way as the platform.
+Therefore, the client must create a string representation of the request in the exact same way as the server.
 This is called "canonicalization."

 The format of a canonical representation of a request is:
 ```